markjlyon/spaceopera/EPISODES.md

 Emesyn becomes engaged and is swept off her feet by an unexpected new love, announcing her wedding will be located at the front line of the war on a specific date, hoping to force the Drago-Kadzai into action.
 The Oracle appears in very poor health to answer as many questions as she can before her time is up, leading to a startling revelation about the Drago-Kadzai.
-The Drago-Kadzai fleet of 260k ships has begun to organize for the upcoming assault at the USC Battle Station.
+The Drago-Kadzai fleet of 260k farships has begun to organize for the upcoming assault at the USC Battle Station.

 ### EPISODE 01x20 - T-Minus 21 Part I

-Taranis takes his new stealth ship, piloted by Jim, deep into Drago-Kadzai space to find any spec op caches only to discover the staggering truth about the Souldra and Ventrasii.
+Taranis takes his new stealth farship, piloted by Jim, deep into Drago-Kadzai space to find any spec op caches only to discover the staggering truth about the Souldra and Ventrasii.

 ### EPISODE 01x19 - The Ball Drops